ECP-WarpX/impactx/docs/source/usage/parameters.rst

   This option is ignored for the openPMD output elements (remove them from the lattice to disable).

 * ``diag.slice_step_diagnostics`` (``boolean``, optional, default: ``false``)
-  By default, diagnostics is performed at the beginning and end of the simulation.
+  By default, diagnostics are computed and written at the beginning and end of the simulation.
-  Enabling this flag will write diagnostics every step and slice step
+  Enabling this flag will write diagnostics at every step and slice step.

 * ``diag.file_min_digits`` (``integer``, optional, default: ``6``)
     The minimum number of digits used for the step number appended to the diagnostic file names.